-The question as to whether including pricing on your website or not is a long debated one and the answer still varies based on your site and target customer base.
+The question as to whether including pricing on your website or not is a long-debated one and the answer still varies based on your site and target customer base.
 While the pros outweigh the cons in most cases, you have to think about both your customers and the competition when listing or not listing pricing information.

-Pro: Be Transparent To Customers
+Transparent To Customers

 Customers are geared to look for pricing information before making a purchase.
 It’s one of the reasons price comparison sites are so popular.
-In fact, 65% of consumers spend at least 16 minutes comparison shopping before buying.
+In fact, 65% of consumers spend at least 16 minutes of comparison shopping before buying.
 If your price is listed, you’re providing transparency.
 As one consumer points out, our minds jump to the conclusion that no pricing information equals expensive and out of reach.

 When all your pricing and fees are listed upfront, there are no nasty surprises once a customer tries to make a purchase.
 This helps build trust with your customers.
 They’re more likely to buy from you even if you have a higher price than if a competing site tacks on extra fees after a customer enters into the buying process.

-Con: Hurts With Estimations
+Hurts With Estimations

-If your product or service doesn’t have a set cost, but is based on a case by case basis, such as designing a website, it’s difficult to list a set price.
+If your product or service doesn’t have a set cost but is based on a case by case basis, such as designing a website, it’s difficult to list a set price.
 If you do, you’re creating expectations that the price listed won’t fluctuate based on the customer’s choices.
 Any type of service where costs vary and negotiation is necessary, it can hurt you to list pricing on your website.
 The best approach would be to list “prices starting at” versus a set cost.

 If you want to engage more with your customers, listing pricing on your website usually eliminates any one-on-one engagement with your customers.
 For instance, if you want to try to upsell additional services or products, your opportunity to explain the benefits is lost if a customer doesn’t have any reason to contact you.
 If your prices aren’t listed, an interested customer is forced to contact you for more information, giving you the chance to upsell.

 In short, you should likely list pricing on your website if you sell products and have a shopping cart on your site.
 For services, listing prices is tricky.
-The bottom line is the majority if customers still prefer to see some form of pricing before making a decision to buy or contact a business for more information.
+The bottom line is the majority of customers still prefer to see some form of pricing before making a decision to buy or contact a business for more information.